elsewhencode/project-guidelines/README.md

 * For projects with more than one repository, provide links to them in their respective `README.md` files.
 * Keep `README.md` updated as project evolves.
 * Comment your code.
 Try to make it as clear as possible what you are intending with each major section.
+* If there is an open discussion on github or stackoverflow about the code or approach you're using, include the link in your comment,
+* Don't use commenting as an excuse for a bad code.
+Keep your code clean.
+* Don't use clean code as an excuse to not comment at all.
-* Comment small sections of code if you think it's not self explanatory.
+* Comment even small sections of code if you think it's not self explanatory.
-* Keep your comments relevant as code evolves.
+* Keep comments relevant as your code evolves.

 ## 3. Environments <a name="environments"></a>
 * Depending on project size, define separate `development`, `test` and `production` environments.